MoFEM/mofem-cephas/mofem/doc/markdown/how_to_add_new_module_and_program.md

 ctest
 ```

-If you did every thing correctly, you should see the paths for MoFEM
-Solid Shell Module are as follows
+If you did everything correctly, you should see the paths for %MoFEM Solid Shell Module are as follows

 - MoFEM Solid Shell Module
-  - Source code: *$HOME/mofem_install/mofem-cephas/mofem/users_modules/mofem_um_solid_shell_prism_element*
+  - Source code: `$HOME/mofem_install/mofem-cephas/mofem/users_modules/mofem_um_solid_shell_prism_element`
-  - Binary files (build directory): *$HOME/mofem_install/mofem-cephas/mofem/users_modules/um-build-RelWithDebInfo-abcd1234/mofem_um_solid_shell_prism_element*
+  - Binary files (build directory): `$HOME/mofem_install/mofem-cephas/mofem/users_modules/um-build-Release-*/mofem_um_solid_shell_prism_element`

 ## New module for your own purpose

-The quickest way to create your own module is to replicate a module that already
+The quickest way to create your own module is to replicate a module that is already
 available in MoFEM and then replace the existing source codes with your own.
 For
-example, you can replicate MoFEM Solid Shell Module
-following general steps as follows
+example, you can replicate MoFEM Solid Shell Module following general steps as follows:

 - Clone the module to somewhere outside of MoFEM installation directory
 - Change file names and descriptions